Caithness Inn - Wick (Highlands)

 Centrally located in town.

-My stay was quite disappointing due to several issues.
 I faced a major problem upon returning to the hotel one night when we found the front door locked, with no staff available to assist us.
-After waiting in the rain, we managed to find another guest who helped us get back inside. the experience was frustrating. the beds were uncomfortable and I found myself constantly adjusting the inadequate quilt, which often ended up on the floor.
+After waiting in the rain, we managed to find another guest who helped us get back inside.
+The experience was frustrating.
+The beds were uncomfortable and I found myself constantly adjusting the inadequate quilt, which often ended up on the floor.

 -

-missingWrote a review on 30 Jungarrett roomstunning views
+missingWrote a review on 30 Jungarrett roomfine views

-The garrett room offered stunning views and a cozy vibe.
+The garrett room offered fine views and a cozy vibe.
 Plus, our host was super helpful with local tips!

 -